 Ms. Stephens earned a bachelor’s degree in psychology from the University of Texas at Austin and a master’s degree in social welfare, with a specialization in management and planning from the University of California, Berkeley.

-Suzanne Bierman was named administrator of the Division of Health Care Financing and Policy, Nevada’s Medicaid agency in January 2019.
+Suzanne Bierman served as administrator of the Division of Health Care Financing and Policy, Nevada’s Medicaid agency, for four years from 2019-2022.
 Prior to her appointment, Ms. Bierman was the health policy director for the Guinn Center for Policy Priorities, and vice president for policy and data for the Arkansas Hospital Association.
 Previously, Ms. Bierman served as an assistant director for Arkansas Medicaid, as well as the agency’s director of Coordination of Coverage and Continuity of Care unit.

 Maureen Corcoran, Director, Ohio Department of Medicaid